eGFR Calculator

 Questions and Answers

-How is normal GFR by age determined?
+How is a normal GFR by age determined for adults?

-Is the CKD-EPI formula suitable for everyone?
+Is the CKD-EPI formula the most accurate method for everyone?

-The eGFR calculator utilizes the CKD-EPI creatinine equation (2021): $\text{eGFR} = 142 \times \min(S_{cr} / \kappa, 1)^\alpha \times \max(S_{cr} / \kappa, 1)^{-1.200} \times 0.9938^{\text{Age}} \times [1.012 \text{ if Female}]$, where $S_{cr}$ is serum creatinine, $\kappa$ is $0.7$ for females or $0.9$ for males, and $\alpha$ is $-0.241$ for females or $-0.302$ for males.
-This race-free equation is endorsed by the National Kidney Foundation.
+The CalcMate tool utilizes the updated CKD-EPI 2021 equation: $\text{eGFR} = 142 \times \min(S_{cr} / \kappa, 1)^\alpha \times \max(S_{cr} / \kappa, 1)^{-1.200} \times 0.9938^{\text{Age}} \times [1.012 \text{ if Female}]$.
+This refined, race-free formula is endorsed by the National Kidney Foundation and the American Society of Nephrology for its improved accuracy across diverse populations.

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.